micmejia/bible-dump/AMPC/Mark/Mark 15.md

-And when the centurion who stood facing Him saw Him expire this way, he said, [^k]Really, this Man was God's Son!
+And when the centurion who stood facing Him saw Him expire this way, he said, Really, this Man was God's Son!